MENUMENU

 About allison

-Allison Larkin is the internationally bestselling author of the novels, Stay, Why Can’t I Be You, and Swimming for Sunlight.
+Allison Larkin is the internationally bestselling author of the novels, The People We Keep, Stay, Why Can’t I Be You, and Swimming for Sunlight.
 Her short fiction has been published in the Summerset Review and Slice, and nonfiction in the anthologies, I’m Not the Biggest Bitch in This Relationship and Author in Progress.

 She lives in the San Francisco Bay Area, with her husband, Jeremy.